 Overhead, soaring rounded Renaissance domes and gilded Gothic arches create an airy and spiritual space.

-The Basilica also has a unique architectural feature: each of its 28 stained glass windows incorporates a Star of David which were installed in gratitude for the donation of construction funds by a wealthy Mazatlan Jewish family.
+The Basilica also has a unique architectural feature: its 28 stained glass windows incorporate a Star of David.
+Legend has it that this gesture was in gratitude for the donation of construction funds by the Mazatlan Jewish community, although a specific donor has never been named.

-The Cathedral Basilica de la Inmaculada Concepcion also has a majestic organ built in Paris by Aristide Cavaille-Coll, widely considered one of the greatest organ builders of the nineteenth century.
+Basilica de la Inmaculada Concepcion is also home to a majestic organ built in Paris by Aristide Cavaille-Coll, widely considered one of the greatest organ builders of the nineteenth century.

 The Basilica de la Inmaculada Concepcion is located on the Plaza de la Republica -- just a short stroll from Olas Altas Beach, the Plaza Machado or other locations in the Centro Historico.